Where Can You Travel Without a US Passport?

 Can I Travel on an International Cruise without a Passport?

-U.S. travelers, arriving by sea on cruises that originate and return to the same U.S. port, do not require a U.S. Passport or visa.
+U.S. travelers arriving by sea on cruises that start and end at the same U.S. port do not require a U.S. passport or visa.
 Cruises that originate and depart from the same U.S. port are called closed-loop cruises.
-To board a closed loop cruise you only need a photo ID (if over 16) and a certified Birth Certificate.
+To board a closed loop cruise you only need a photo ID (if over 16) and a certified birth certificate.

 Popular destinations for closed loop cruises include: